spiral/docs/security/rbac.md

 }
 ```

-Such an approach allows you to create complex rule association between role and the set of permissions.
+Such an approach allows you to create a complex rule association between the role and the set of permissions.

 > The default rules `AllowRule` and `ForbidRule` are always returning `true` and `fast` accordingly.

 ### Custom Rules
-To create custom rule simply implement the `Spiral\Security\RuleInterface` interface, for example we can create the rule
+To create custom rule simply implement the `Spiral\Security\RuleInterface` interface, for example, we can create the Rule
-which will only allow the access when the context has `key` equals `value`:
+which will only allow access when the context has `key` equals `value`:

 ```php
 namespace App\Security;